-The portal for applications for admission to all MA programs in the Department of Linguistics is open until March 15, 2021.
-(10/2/2020)
+The portal of application for admission to the PhD program beginning in the fall of 2022 is open until December 15, 2021.

 In order for your application to be considered complete, we have provided a checklist of what you will need to submit In order via our online application.

 - $75 check or payment voucher if you chose to pay your application fee by credit card.
 You will be asked to pay this fee when you have completed the online application.

 - Upload copies of your undergraduate transcripts and when applicable, graduate transcripts, with your online application.
 Certified transcripts and translations of all undergraduate and graduate study are required if you are accepted to the program.
 We will request these certified copies at the time of the formal admission.

 - Three forms/letters of recommendation are required.
 You should submit the names of three referees with your online application for admission.
 The recommendation form we ask to be included with each letter of recommendation is available for download as a pdf file once you begin your online application process.
 Referees should submit their recommendations electronically.

 - A Curriculum Vitae (CV) or resume is required.
 We need this information to decide on appropriate financial aid packages.

 - Writing Sample: Because your success in our program will depend on your writing skills, all applicants must submit a sample of written academic work.
 Preferably this example will be on a linguistic topic, but it need not be.
 The writing sample should demonstrate your ability in academic prose and argument.